tue-ees-5xwg0/assignments/assignment_3/README.md

 # Assignment 3: Power System Simulation (work in progress)

+In Assignment 3 we are going to build a package with some low voltage (LV) grid analytics functions.
+You will need the functionality of [Assignment 1](../assignment_1/README.md) and [Assignment 2](../assignment_2/README.md) to do this assignment.

+**You need to define the proper APIs including input data format for your package!**

 ## Basic Input data

 * A LV grid in PGM input format
   * The grid has one MV/LV transformer.
-  * The grid is constructed in meshed structure, but some lines are disconnected so its original state is in tree-structure.
+  * The grid is constructed in meshed structure, but some lines are disconnected so its base state is in a tree-structure.
   * The grid consists of many `sym_load`, each representing one LV household.
 * A list of line IDs which are the beginning of the LV feeders.
 * One-year (active and reactive) load profile of all the `sym_load` in the grid